Stellar properties indicating the presence of hyperons in neutron stars

 \section{Abstract}

-We describe distinctive stellar features indicating the presence of hyperons in neutron stars.
+We describe distinctive stellar features indicating the presence of hyperons in neutron stars as compared to purely nucleonic systems.
 A strongly negative curvature of the mass-radius relation $R(M)$ is characteristic of hyperons, which can be determined from measurements of neutron stars with three different masses.
 Similarly, a reduced second derivative of the tidal deformability as function of mass $\lambda(M)$ points to hyperonic degrees of freedom in NS matter.
 The slopes of such curves $R(M)$ and $\lambda(M)$ can distinguish a hyperonic equation of state from purely nucleonic models if they appear increased (decreased for $\lambda(M)$) relative to the maximum mass of neutron stars.